 Plugged Ducts & Mastitis

-What causes plugged ducts and how can I get rid of them?
+What causes plugged ducts and mastitis, and how can I get rid of them?

 There’s not necessarily a plug/clog/block in the milk ducts; instead, breast tissue is inflamed or swollen, which restricts the flow of breast milk.
 You may feel a hard spot/lump in the breast.